danielstaleiny/dynamic-static-web-generator/README.md

 Think about the auth, and how it changes the content depending on user authenticated.

-*reverse cache is when changes happen and then the static site is rebuild based on new updated data.
+*reverse cache is when changes happen and then the static site is rebuild based on new updated data. caching in the static generated pages.